 The technique I have learned is to simply point, say "sound," prompting the long or short sound, then point to the beginning of the word and say, "read."
 Once they understand the finger prompts and my word prompts of "sound" and "read," they are ready to read a chart of words in isolation.
 See 13 second video below.

 The same prompting can be used when students read text.
 When they hesitate in front of a word in text, I say, "sound," prompting them to say the vowel sound and then I say, "read."
 After several repetitions of this, students can more easily see the long or short vowels automatically on their own.
 I have found that brief prompting during a reading of text is much better than interrupting students with long dialogues to explain or reteach.
 They will understand your prompt of "sound," and "read" if you have practiced it enough.
 Soon they will be prompting themselves as they read, and that's what we want!

 After guidance with a chart, students can also practice further with their own focus boards or drill sheets that have a mixture of long and short vowel words.
-These Speed Drills for Words With Long and Short Vowels are editable, so you can change the words or copy and paste your own words into the template.
-Each row repeats the same 8 words but in a random order.
+Speed Drills for Words With Long and Short Vowels Each row repeats the same 8 words but in a random order.
 There are 20 pages of drills with different words.